mediosaccesible/EliteHouseSmokeShop/README.md

 Images, product photos, brand logos, trademarks, product names, embedded services, fonts, icons, and any other materials used or referenced in this project remain the property of **Elite House Smoke Shop**

-Medios Accesible does not claim ownership over third-party images, product branding, trademarks, or external assets unless specifically created by Medios Accesible.
+**Medios Accesible / James BAndrew Boyde** does not claim ownership over third-party images, product branding, trademarks, or external assets unless specifically created by **Medios Accesible / James Andrew Boyden**.

 ## Client Usage